-Graduate students will design their capstone research project with the help of a faculty advisory committee appointed by the Dean of Graduate Studies, conduct the necessary background literature search and research, analyze the results, write the capstone, and communicate results in an oral presentation to the College community.
+Master's degree students will design their capstone research project with the help of graduate faculty and advisors, conduct the necessary background literature search and research, analyze the results, write the capstone, and communicate results in an oral presentation to the College community.
 Scholarship and research are themes embedded throughout the graduate programs at Peirce College, and students are encouraged to begin work with the capstone research project early in their enrollment through the graduate coursework offerings.

 Students are expected to demonstrate effective oral and written communication skills as expected at the graduate level and in alignment with appropriate graduate level research and writing academic standards including the standards and guidelines espoused by the American Psychological Association (APA) or other academic standards guidelines as promulgated by the College.
-With guidance of the faculty advisory committee, the research study, writing, and reporting will be designed to be completed in a manageable timeframe.
+With guidance of the faculty and advisors, the research study, writing, and reporting will be designed to be completed in a manageable timeframe.